Koech-code/Github-search-application/README.md

 ## Set up instructions

-If interested with this project, feel free to follow the bellow instructions;
+If interested with this project, feel free to follow the bellow instructions to 🤝 contribute to;
 - Install angular cli using `npm install -g @angular/cli`.
   You can also install nvm to easily control the angular version you need.
   (check version by running `ng --version` on your terminal).